-B’nai B’rith International has opened its Disaster Relief Fund to assist the victims of Typhoon Haiyan in the Philippines that swept across the southern part of the country, killing thousands and leaving devastation in its wake.
+B’nai B’rith International has opened its Disaster Relief Fund to assist the victims of tornadoes in the South and Midwest regions of the United States, killing dozens, injuring hundreds and leaving devastation in its wake.

 > Make a tax deductible donation via our secure server